 Pre-print versions of externally published journal articles are available in the OKR under a CC BY license.
 These are working versions of papers prior to being accepted for publication into a journal.
 Pre-print versions are typically published in the Bank’s Policy Research Working Paper Series (PRWPs).

-8. Why is content published externally available only after an embargo period?
+8. Why is World Bank content published externally (by third-party or commercial publishers) available only after an embargo period?

 Top tier academic journals and reputable academic presses are considered by the World Bank to be important channels for publishing and disseminating its research outputs and knowledge products.
 Embargo periods are set by publishers to recover their investment in managing, producing and disseminating books and journals.
 Every effort will be made to limit the duration of the embargo.
 Working versions of articles (pre-prints), prior to their acceptance for publication, are available in the OKR under a CC BY license.

-Yes.
-The World Bank eLibrary remains a subscription-based product for institutions that adds value through its enhanced functionality.
-The World Bank eLibrary offers a variety of conveniences for librarians, researchers and heavy users of Bank research outputs and knowledge products.
-These tools include MARC records, the ability to personalize content alerts and bookmarking content, and a powerful search engine that allows users to access content at the chapter-level in addition to the publication-level.
-It also contains all articles published in the World Bank Research Observer and World Bank Economic Review with no embargoes, and the full backlist of publications since the 1990s
+The World Bank eLibrary is a subscription-based product for institutions that adds value through its enhanced functionality and research tools.
+The World Bank eLibrary offers a variety of conveniences for librarians, researchers and regular users of Bank research and publications.
+These tools include individual accounts for customized content alerts and saving search criteria; MARC records for library catalogs; and a powerful full-text search engine that allows users to access content at the chapter-level in addition to the publication-level.
+It also contains all articles published in the World Bank Research Observer and World Bank Economic Review with no embargoes, and the full backlist of publications since the 1990s.

-An all-new and improved version of eLibrary is now available offering even more flexibility for sharing, using, and re-using the Bank’s knowledge.
-Users can also create alerts, bookmark content, and much more.
-In the future, eLibrary will be XML-based and will allow users to access books and reports via mobile devices and at a more granular level – such as by chapter, table, or figure – without the need to download.
-In addition, users will be able to build custom ebooks from eLibrary content for use in course packs or supplemental material.
-For more information, please visit http://elibrary.worldbank.org or contact Customer Service at firstname.lastname@example.org
+In the future, eLibrary will contain XML-based content, allowing users to access books and reports via mobile devices and at a more granular level – such as by chapter, table, or figure – without the need to download.
+In addition, World Bank Open Data will be incorporated and users will be able to build custom ebooks from eLibrary content for use in course packs or supplemental material.
+For more information, please visit http://elibrary.worldbank.org, see our Comparison Chart, or contact Customer Service at firstname.lastname@example.org.